 THE DISADVANTAGES OF THIN FLOORING PLANKS

-Thinner planks have slightly lower sound insulation resistance than thicker planks do, and they are more flexible, which means that they may “bounce” more if installed over sub-floors that aren’t level.
+Thinner planks have slightly lower sound insulation resistance than thicker planks do, and they are more flexible, which means that they may exhibit slightly more flexion if installed over sub-floors that aren’t level.
 That being said, a level sub-floor is always crucial to attain before installing any hardwood or tile flooring.

 As you can see, both thin and thick flooring planks have their pros and cons, and either one may work well in your home.
 The most important things to consider when selecting planks thickness are your sub-floor and your budget.